-Show HN: I made a site that lets you subscribe to pet food delivery
+Show HN: I made a site that lets you subscribe to pet food delivery and authentic.

 This might have a good chance to stay on top.
-Because it's real, friendly, and authentic.
+Because it's real, friendly, already get it to the frontpage.
+From there, stay off it and just let the organic reach of being on the front page do its work.